Carbine

 An M4 carbine, a common AR-15–style carbine.
 The M4 is the shorter, lighter carbine variant of the M16 rifle.

+An AKS-74U with laminated wood furniture.
+The AKS-74U is the shorter, lighter carbine variant of the AK-74 rifle.

 A carbine (/ˈkɑrbiːn/ KAR-been or /ˈkɑrbaɪn/ KAR-byn) is a long gun that has a barrel shortened from its original length.
-Most modern carbines are rifles that are compact versions of a longer rifle or are rifles chambered for less powerful cartridges.
+Most modern carbines are rifles that are compact versions of a longer rifle or are rifles chambered for less-powerful cartridges.

 The smaller size and lighter weight of carbines make them easier to handle.
 They are typically issued to high-mobility troops such as special operations soldiers and paratroopers, as well as to mounted, artillery, logistics, or other non-infantry personnel whose roles do not require full-sized rifles, although there is a growing tendency for carbines to be issued to front-line soldiers to offset the increasing weight of other issued equipment.
 An example of this is the M4 carbine, the standard issue carbine of the United States Armed Forces.

 Etymology

-The name comes from its first users — cavalry troopers called "carabiniers", from the French carabine, from Old French carabin (soldier armed with a musket), whose origin is unclear.
+The name comes from its first users – cavalry troopers called "carabiniers", from the French carabine, from Old French carabin (soldier armed with a musket), whose origin is unclear.
 One theory connects it to an "ancient engine of war" called a calabre; another connects it to Medieval Latin Calabrinus 'Calabrian'; yet another, less likely, to escarrabin, gravedigger, from the scarab beetle.